What AcidTest Will Not Accept

 • "What's this person's employment history?"

-These requests do not require independent verification—they require information gathering that the requester can conduct directly.
+These requests do not require expert analysis—they require information gathering that the requester can conduct directly.

-AcidTest does not provide reassurance, emotional support, relationship advice, or validation of feelings or intuitions.
+AcidTest does not provide reassurance, emotional support, or validation of your instincts.

 Examples of out-of-scope requests: